-- Indoor event capacity shall be capped based on a six-foot (6') social distancing requirement when considering the size of the venue.
-Maximum capacity for an indoor event shall be determined by utilizing the social distancing space calculator available at https://covid19.colorado.gov/distancing-calculator. - 2.
-Per the Chaffee County Board of Health, Outdoor events in Chaffee County shall have a maximum allowable cap of two thousand (2,000) attendees.
-Such cap will be reviewed by the Chaffee County Board of Health at least monthly and may be modified based on the current metrics. - 3.
-Any organization seeking to host a special event in Chaffee County must submit a proposed COVID element to the already-required health and safety plan.
-CCPH will provide a COVID toolkit to event planners as a resource. - 4.
-Nothing in this Order shall in any way modify or supersede permitting requirements from any local government or municipality.
-Please refer to County or municipal regulations for special event permitting requirements. - D. Non-school-related group sports and activities shall follow the capacity restrictions as set forth above. - E. Except for critical business or critical operations of the county, voluntary, 10-day selfquarantine (or 7 days with a negative test result) is strongly recommended whenever an unvaccinated individual engages in unnecessary, out-of-county travel or participation in a risky activity. - F. Chaffee County is tasked with protecting the health and welfare of the citizens of Chaffee County, Colorado by investigating and controlling the causes of epidemic and communicable disease.
+- A. Chaffee County is tasked with protecting the health and welfare of the citizens of Chaffee County, Colorado by investigating and controlling the causes of epidemic and communicable disease.
 This Order is necessary to control any potential transmission of disease to others.
 See section 25-1-508, Colorado Revised Statutes.
-Immediate issuance of this Order is necessary for the preservation of public health, safety, or welfare. - G. Any person aggrieved and affected by this Order has the right to request judicial review by filing an action with the Chaffee County District Court within 90 days of the date of this Order, pursuant to section 25-1-515, Colorado Revised Statutes.
-However, you must continue to obey the terms of this Order while your request for review is pending. - H. If any provision of this Order to the application thereof to any person or circumstance is held to be invalid, the reminder of the Order, including the application of such part or provision to other persons or circumstances, shall not be affected and shall continue in full force and effect.
-To this end, the provisions of this Order are severable.

-- I. CCPH recognizes the need for long-term planning for events and activities throughout the summer months.
+Immediate issuance of this Order is necessary for the preservation of public health, safety, or welfare. - B. Any person aggrieved and affected by this Order has the right to request judicial review by filing an action with the Chaffee County District Court within 90 days of the date of this Order, pursuant to section 25-1-515, Colorado Revised Statutes.
+However, you must continue to obey the terms of this Order while your request for review is pending. - C. If any provision of this Order to the application thereof to any person or circumstance is held to be invalid, the remainder of the Order, including the application of such part or provision to other persons or circumstances, shall not be affected and shall continue in full force and effect.
+To this end, the provisions of this Order are severable. - D. CCPH recognizes the need for long-term planning for events and activities throughout the summer months.
 Because of the need for this consistency for event planning, this Order is in effect and will continue to be in effect until midnight Mountain time August 31, 2021, unless extended, rescinded, superseded, or amended in writing.
 This Order is subject to amendment at any time provided the circumstances change.
-CCPH will review the current metrics and circumstances monthly in an effort to determine if such an amendment is necessary. - J. CCPH is continuing to monitor the Chaffee County metrics and may adjust restrictions based on sector of transmission at any time.
-Should the rate of vaccination of Chaffee County residents exceed seventy percent (70%), CCPH will review this Order in an effort to lessen restrictions.
-Should the hospital capacity at Heart of the Rockies Regional Medical Center or region exceed eighty-five percent (85%) due to COVID-19, CCPH will review this order and impose additional restrictions as necessary to protect the county. - K. FAILURE TO COMPLY WITH THIS ORDER IS SUBJECT TO THE PENALTIES CONTAINED IN SECTIONS 25-1-516 AND 18-1.3-501, COLORADO REVISED STATUTES, INCLUDING A FINE OF UP TO FIVE THOUSAND (5,000) DOLLARS AND IMPRISONMENT IN THE COUNTY JAIL FOR UP TO EIGHTEEN MONTHS.
+CCPH will review the current metrics and circumstances monthly in an effort to determine if such an amendment is necessary. - E. CCPH is continuing to monitor the Chaffee County metrics and may adjust restrictions based on sector of transmission at any time.
+Should the rate of vaccination of Chaffee County residents exceed seventy percent (70%) of eligible populations, CCPH will review this Order in an effort to lessen restrictions.
+Should the hospital capacity at Heart of the Rockies Regional Medical Center or region exceed eighty-five percent (85%) due to COVID-19, CCPH will review this order and impose additional restrictions as necessary to protect the county.